Nukepayload2/ZhipuApiVBSdk/README.md

 - [x] No deadlock in synchronization context threads.
 - [x] Enumerate result asynchronously with the syntax introduced in VB 11.
 - [x] No reflection required.
-Support AOT compilation on .NET 8 or later.
+We support AOT compilation on .NET 8 or later.
 - [x] VB flavor of API design

 Code examples: [CodeExamples.vb](https://github.com/Nukepayload2/ZhipuApiVBSdk/blob/master/ZhipuApiExamples/CodeExamples.vb)